smacdo/guidgenerator/readme.md

 # GUID Generator
 An extremely simple Windows application that generates random GUIDs.
+It was written using only the Visual C++ runtime library and the Windows SDK, meaning it generates a tiny executable with no dependencies.
+(The runtime library is statically linked).

 ![GUID Generator Screenshot](http://i.imgur.com/tLpi48l.png)

+Enjoy!
+The code isn't my best work - it's not bad, just simple and contained in one file.
+If people find this useful, I will support it with new features and bug fixes.

 ## Project Setup